-When you walk into a bike shop with two grand in your pocket, you’re justified in expecting to exchange that cash for a bike that will see you dancing up the hills and racing to the town signs for years to come.
+When you walk into a bike shop with £2,000 / $2,500 in your pocket, you’re justified in expecting to exchange that cash for a bike that will see you dancing up the hills and sprinting for road signs for years to come.

 Looking for something else?
 Check out:

 - The best road bikes under £1000 / $1300

 - The best road bikes under £1500 / $2000

 Or check out our guide to our pick of the best road bikes we’ve ridden, with prices from £650 /$850 to £11,500 / $15,000.

 Here’s our pick of the best road bikes under £2000 / $2500 for 2020

 With each product is a ‘Buy Now’ or ‘Best Deal’ link.
 If you click on this then we may receive a small amount of money from the retailer when you purchase the item.
 This doesn’t affect the amount you pay.

 Gaining a Cycling Weekly Editor’s Choice Award two years in a row pretty much sums up how impressed we are with this aluminium bike, and now that it’s come down in price by £100 / $130, we’ve fallen in love all over again.

 The disc brake-ready frameset is made using Ultralight 300 Series Alpha aluminum to create a great ride quality, as well as a strong structure, and a aesthetic finish that isn’t that dissimilar to carbon, thanks to Trek’s Invisible Weld Technology.